Raúl Alfonsín: Early life and career

 Alfonsín was elected deputy for the legislature of the Buenos Aires province in 1958, on the UCRP ticket, and was reelected in 1962.
-He moved to La Plata, capital of the province, during his tenure.
+He moved to La Plata, the capital of the province, during his tenure.
 President Frondizi was ousted by a military coup on 29 March 1962, which also closed the provincial legislature.
 Alfonsín returned to Chascomús.
 The UCRP prevailed over the UCRI the following year, leading to the presidency of Arturo Umberto Illia.
 Alfonsín was elected a national deputy, and then vice president of the UCRP bloc in the congress.
 In 1963 he was appointed president of the party committee for the province of Buenos Aires.
+Still in his formative years, Alfonsín was still in low political offices and held no noteworthy role in the administrations of Frondizi and Illia.

 Illia was deposed by a new military coup in June 1966, the Argentine Revolution.
 Alfonsín was detained while trying to hold a political rally in La Plata, and a second time when he tried to re-open the UCRP committee.
 He was forced to resign as a deputy in November 1966.
 He was detained a third time in 1968 after a political rally in La Plata.
 He also wrote opinion articles in newspapers, under the pseudonyms Alfonso Carrido Lura and Serafín Feijó.
 The Dirty War began during this time, as many guerrilla groups rejected both the right-wing military dictatorship and the civil governments, preferring instead a left-wing dictatorship aligned with the Soviet Union, as in the Cuban Revolution.
 Alfonsín clarified in his articles that he rejected both the military dictatorship and the guerrillas, asking instead for free elections.
 The UCRP became the UCR once more, and the UCRI was turned into the Intransigent Party.
 Alfonsín created the Movement for Renewal and Change within the UCR, to challenge Balbín's leadership of the party.
 The military dictatorship finally called for free elections, allowing Peronism (which had been banned since 1955) to take part in them.
 Balbín defeated Alfonsín in the primary elections but lost in the main ones.
 Alfonsín was elected deputy once more.